 On top of what HP brings to the table is a bunch of Windows 10 Home bloatware.
 Some of the unneeded apps you can uninstall include Farm Heroes Saga, McAfee Personal Security and Netflix.
 New to HP laptops is ExpressVPN, which is a great service if you don't mind paying a monthly fee.

 HP's Spectre x360 13 gets very close to laptop perfection.
 The latest model enhances a beautiful design with slimmer bezels and a more compact chassis and does so without making many compromises.
 Under the hood, the Spectre x360's 10th Gen Ice Lake processors offer faster performance than before and enable epic battery life (more than 13 hours).
 If the Spectre x360 ran cooler and the speakers didn't distort at maximum volume, I wouldn't have hesitated to award it our rare 5-star rating.

-Despite these few shortcomings, the only other 2-in-1 laptop that gives the Spectre x360 a run for its money (so far) is Dell's XPS 13 2-in-1.
+Despite these few shortcomings, the only other 2-in-1 laptops that give the Spectre x360 a run for its money is Dell's XPS 13 2-in-1 and the Lenovo Yoga C940.
 While it doesn't last as long on a charge, the XPS 2-in-1's display gets extremely bright.
 That being said, you want a convertible laptop and battery life matters most to you, the Spectre x360 is in a league of its own.